-Despite a long history, very few people use fully automatic differentiation.
+Despite a long history, few people use fully automatic differentiation in machine learning.
 There are machine learning tools like Theano, and Tensor Flow that will do most of the work for you.
 But some people2 are still needing to do some work by hand so that those tools can work on all the models that we might build.